 1. Earn More Money

 Sound like common sense, isn’t it?
 Apart from your active income which is commonly derived from your job, you'll need to find ways to earn passive income.
 Unlike active income where you need to work to earn it, passive income is money that comes to your pocket without your active participation.
-Rental income, royalties from books, income from your network marketing business, licensing fees derived from your products and online revenues generated from your website are some examples of passive income streams.
+Rental income, royalties from books, licensing fees derived from your products, and online revenues generated from your website are some examples of passive income streams.

 2. Save More Money

-You need to spend much less than what you earn.
+You need to spend less than what you earn.
 Lead a frugal live and live well within your means.
 If you’re the majority that earn a reasonable income and live within your means, you’ll likely have money left over to save.
 There’s no need to keep up with the Joneses.
 Don’t be caught up with materialism.
-It might look good to be spotted driving that sparkling Ferrari, wearing a dazzling Rolex watch, or carrying the latest LV handbag.
-However, it is extremely costly to “act” rich.
+It might look good to be spotted driving that sparkling Ferrari, wearing a dazzling Rolex watch, or carrying the latest Gucci handbag.
+However, it is extremely costly to "act" rich.
 Doing so only makes you look like a millionaire rather than being one.
 It's pointless if your net worth doesn’t reflect you as a millionaire.
 Don’t get me wrong, I'm not against branded or luxury goods.
 If you can comfortably afford such luxuries, by all means go ahead to enjoy them.
-Otherwise, it's wiser to save the money for investment and delay your purchase of luxury items until you could comfortable afford them.
+Otherwise, it's wiser to save the money for investment.
 Living reasonably well without putting an extra strain on your finances will leave you with extra money to invest to generate more income.

 Learn to pay yourself first even before paying your bills.
 Making your monthly saving automatic is a good idea.
 Set up a new savings account and instruct the bank to automatically transfer an amount from your earned income to this saving account every month.
 This new account is not meant for spending purposes but to be used for future investments.
 It is okay to start small in the beginning.
 The key is to get started!